abhijeetgawas19/Data_Structure_using_C/README.md

 	- Binary Search
 	- Get and Set Element at Particular Index
 	- Maximum and Minimum Element from Array
+	- Sum and Average of Elements from Array
 - **Linked List**
 	- Create and Display Singly Linked List
 - **Stack**